Bridles and Bits!

 the mouth and which could be used alongside a standing

 martingale.
-It is fitted slightly higher and tighter then the
+It is fitted slightly higher and tighter then

 regular cavesson.